eBay/NSTSuite/NSTTutorials/src/test/java/com/nst/tutorials/rest/contractvalidations/README.md

 - The schema validator ran using this response data, first against the `HolidayWithoutId` definition, at index 0.
 This failed, since the response data contains an `id` field, and the service wrapper has the `.allowAdditionalProperties(OpenApiSchemaValidator.AllowAdditionalProperties.NO)` set, disallowing any undefined properties being returned in the response.
 An appropriate error message was appended to the `reports`.
 - The schema validator ran against the next defined type in the `oneOf` block, `HolidayExpectingIdAsString`, at index 1.
 This failed, since the response data has an `id` field returned as an integer type, and an error message was appended to the `reports`.

-To see / debug an example of this polymorphic schema validation error, please see the example test method: **TODO: Link to file**.
+To see / debug an example of this polymorphic schema validation error, please see [this](https://github.com/eBay/NSTSuite/blob/main/NSTTutorials/src/test/java/com/nst/tutorials/rest/contractvalidation/ContractValidationTest.java#L29) example test method.